 Our school believes that good communication between parents/carers and staff is essential so that they can share their knowledge and expertise about their child.
-This is important in enabling children with special educational needs to achieve their potential.
-Parents are always welcome to visit the school to discuss any concerns about their child with the class teacher, at a mutually agreed time.
+This is important in enabling children SEND to achieve their potential.
+Parents are always welcome to contact the school to discuss any concerns about their child with the class teacher, at a mutually agreed time.

 - A child's class teacher is the first point of contact.
-They monitor the progress of each child and liaise with key staff about interventions needed - Rush Common School have a Pupil Support and Welfare Lead, Michelle Ainscough, who is also the special educational needs co-ordinator (SENCo). - She can be contacted on: 01235 533583 (SENCo@rushcommonschool.org) - Our governor with responsibility for SEND is Jenny Long. - Our Headteacher is Kristen Fawcett. - Deputy Headteacher is Leah Kendry.
+They monitor the progress of each child and liaise with key staff about interventions needed - Rush Common School have a Pupil Support and Welfare Lead, Michelle Ainscough, who is also the special educational needs co-ordinator (SENCo). - She can be contacted on: 01235 533583 (SENCo@rushcommonschool.org) - Our governor with responsibility for SEND is Chrissie Dreier. - Our Headteacher is Kristen Fawcett. - Deputy Headteacher is Leah Kendry.